 The Grenfell Tower fire exposed substantial failings in the construction industry and how it has been regulated.
 A public inquiry into the disaster is ongoing, but it is apparent there have been serious issues at every level.
-It is now thought that the "Cladding Scandal" affects some four million people nationwide and that only a small fraction of the affected buildings have been completely remediated to date, some four years later.
-A recent fire at a residential block of flats at New Providence Wharf in London in May 2021, which spread quickly and without warning, served as a stark reminder – if one were needed – that the crisis is far from over.
+It is now thought that the defects within external wall systems affect some four million people nationwide and that a large number of the affected buildings are yet to be remediated, some five years later.
+The fire at a residential block of flats at New Providence Wharf in London in May 2021, which spread quickly and without warning, served as a stark reminder – if one were needed – that the crisis is far from over.

 - Grenfell Tower was built with Aluminium Composite Material ("ACM") panels, as well as other flammable material in its external wall system.
 The building also had inadequate fire cavity barriers.
 It was these problems which allowed the fire to spread so quickly.

-- Whilst the Government has set up a Building Safety Fund, this only applies to buildings over 18 metres high and, despite being increased to £3.5 billion, it is thought that the fund will be substantially over-subscribed given the scale of the problem.
-The £30 million Waking Watch Relief Fund, which has also been introduced, is to help finance interim measures whilst buildings are remediated, such as communal fire alarm systems, but it is not going to cure the underlying problem, nor provide any funding for the vast majority affected.
+- Whilst the Government set up a Building Safety Fund, it only applied to buildings over 18 metres high and, despite being increased to £3.5 billion, it was substantially over-subscribed given the scale of the problem.
+The £30 million Waking Watch Relief Fund, which was also introduced to help finance interim measures whilst buildings are remediated, such as with communal fire alarm systems, did not cure the underlying problem, nor provide any funding for the vast majority affected.

 - To add to the problem, the extent of remedial works required is often unclear requiring expensive expert investigation.
 Reliance by purchasers and building owners on External Wall Surveys (and resulting EWS1 form) is also risky, not only because their purpose is to inform usually risk-averse lenders, but because if the EWS1 proves incorrect, as has happened in various recent reported cases where the EWS1 has been downgraded after further investigations, remedial and interim measures costs are likely to be incurred unnecessarily.

-What is being done to solve the Cladding Scandal?
+What is being done to solve the problems?

-Our Construction and Property Litigation teams have developed expertise and have in-depth knowledge in this area and the broader impact that the Cladding Scandal is having on the Real Estate sector.
+Our Construction and Property Litigation teams have expertise and in-depth knowledge in this area and the broader impact that the widespread defects in external wall systems are having on the Real Estate sector.
 Our experience allows us to provide tailored, pragmatic and commercially focused advice and solutions to enable our clients to achieve their objectives, including the procurement of any necessary remedial works and the recovery of losses from those responsible for designing and constructing the building.
-Our clients in this sector include private individuals, corporate occupiers, real estate funds, property developers and investors, family offices and international property companies.
+Our clients in this sector include real estate funds, property developers and investors, private individuals, corporate occupiers, family offices and international property companies.

 We can assist in providing strategic and legal advice in relation to: